codeforamerica/primerpeso/README.md

 The first step is to clone the PrimerPeso source code to your local computer.

-Open an empty terminal window and if you have not done so already clone bizwallet by running.
+Open an empty terminal window and if you have not done so already clone primerpeso by running.

 ```
 git clone git@github.com:codeforamerica/primerpeso.git